JessePinkman9/JessePinkman9/README.md

 - Java programmer with days of experience
 - Lua programmer with of experience
 - SQL programmer with xkcd comics of experience
-- I like these robot animal guys idk how you say it but
+- I like these robot animal-human guys idk how you say it but